influxdata/telegraf/plugins/inputs/elasticsearch/README.md

 - Indices Stats:  /_all/_stats
 - Shard Stats:  /_all/_stats?level=shards

-Note that specific statistics information can change between Elassticsearch versions.
+Note that specific statistics information can change between Elasticsearch versions.
 In general, this plugin attempts to stay as version-generic as possible by tagging high-level categories only and using a generic json parser to make unique field names of whatever statistics names are provided at the mid-low level.

 ### Configuration